How rideshare is keeping you safe during the coronavirus pandemic

 - To adhere to social distancing rules, all riders should sit in the back seat.

 - A maximum of 3 passengers in a DiDi Express and 5 in a DiDi Max has been established.

 - Riders must wear a surgical mask if they're arriving from the airport or when in Victoria.
-Masks are recommended in Sydney.
+Masks are mandatory indoors in Sydney and in rideshares.

 - Both riders and drivers should clean hands with soap and water or sanitiser before and after each ride.

 - If you must sneeze or cough, do this into tissues or your elbow.

 - Contactless delivery is available in Sydney, Perth and Melbourne.